varmaa23/Goldfinch/README.md

 Run query_match.py using the following statement: python3 query_match.py

-query_match.py expects a config.py file in the same directory where config.py contains the database's name, the username, and the password.
+query_match.py expects a config.py file in the same directory, where config.py contains the database's name, the username (user), and the password.
-The database have a table schema_info where schema_info has a column field_name.
+The database must have a table "schema_info" where schema_info has a column "field_name".

 A sample schema_info.csv has been provided which can be copied into the postgresql table.